 1970: Birthdate of Rabbi Aaron Sherman

-1974: U.S premiere of “The Conversation” with music by David Shire and featuring Allen Garfield as William P. "Bernie" Moran
+1974: “The Conversation” with music by David Shire and featuring Allen Garfield as William P. "Bernie" Moran was released in the United States today

 1974: “Cinderella Liberty” produced and direct by Mark Rydell and co-starring James Caan and Eli Wallach and featuring Allan Arbus was released in Sweden today.